Jordan Hall

 A bad, but possible outcome, of irresponsible fiscal policy is that these other countries may try to find another currency to replace the dollar for settling trade and holding as reserves.
 If they believe the United States cannot pay back the Treasury bills that they buy without issuing many new dollars to do so (and therefore inflating the money supply and reducing its value), then they may stop holding dollars and buying Treasury bills.
 This would result in lower demand for new Treasury issuances, which would then require monetary policy expansion to support the Government's fiscal requirements.

 Wait, what does monetary policy have to do with this?
 Isn't this a fiscal problem?
 Unfortunately, the two are inextricably linked.
 Imagine that the Treasury needs to borrow $1T to fund a given year's budget deficit.
-They an auction to raise the amount, but the interest rate is higher than expected.
+They can auction to raise the amount, but the interest rate is higher than expected.
 The Government ends up paying more interest and future deficits increase.
 Perhaps the credit rating of the Government is downgraded by ratings agencies.
 At the next auction, the same thing happens, and they start paying a higher rate.
 The increasing debt raises remove liquidity from the system, acting as a depressant on the market (though a good amount is paid back out to government contractors, employees, and entitlment recipients).
 Meanwhile, the Federal Reserve is holding a large amount of T-bills, which are ostensible collateral for Federal Reserve Notes.
 The Federal Reserve would be put in a tough position to lower interest rates or provide liquidity to the market, but this risks increasing inflation.

 It's unclear how this will play out and if monetary policy ends up being effected by fiscal policy to a large degree.
 If so, it will be a reckoning for everyone and undercut the goals of the Federal Reserve in managing the dollar.